-Figure 16: Upper-ocean heat content anomalies in the tropical Pacific since April 2019.
+Figure 16: Upper-ocean heat content anomalies in the tropical Pacific since June 2019.
 Dashed lines indicate downwelling Kelvin waves, while dotted lines indicate upwelling Kelvin waves.
 Downwelling Kelvin waves result in upper-ocean heat content increases, while upwelling Kelvin waves result in upper-ocean heat content decreases.

 Over the next several months, we will be closely monitoring low-level winds over the tropical Pacific.
-Anomalous easterlies are currently observed across the central tropical Pacific, and the Climate Forecast System (CFS) is forecasting a briefly westerly wind episode followed by near-average wind speeds (Figure 17).
-Consequently, we believe that there is likely to be some anomalous cooling taking place in the tropical Pacific over the next several weeks.
-While it remains too early to confidently know what the state of ENSO will be in August through October, we think that the odds of an El Niño event are relatively small.
+Anomalous easterlies are currently observed across the central tropical Pacific, and the Climate Forecast System (CFS) is forecasting a continuation of stronger-than-normal trade winds across the tropical Pacific (Figure 17).
+Consequently, we believe that there is likely to be some continued anomalous cooling in the tropical Pacific over the next several weeks, with the potential of a weak La Niña for the peak of the Atlantic hurricane season (August-October).